-3.2 Comparison of simulated and measured in-cloud chemical concentrations - Discussion and sensitivity studies
+3.2 Comparison of simulated and measured in-cloud chemical concentrations - discussion and sensitivity studies

-3.2.1 Importance of particle dissolution in cloud water chemical composition
+3.2.1 Importance of particle scavenging in cloud water chemical composition

-- In Table 4, the simulated cloud water chemical concentrations are compared with those measured in "Marine" and "Highly 20 marine" clouds observed at the PUY station (~ 70 cloud events) for a set of compounds (Deguillaume et al., 2014).
-The concentrations measured during "Highly marine" cases are on average higher for both inorganic and organic species compared to "Marine" ones, with also a higher pH but similar LWC.
-The modeled concentrations are average values calculated apart from the condensation and evaporation phases, to be close to the measuring conditions in a well-formed cloud. - 25 The agreement between the measured and modeled hydrogen peroxide concentrations is weak.
+In Table 4, the simulated cloud water chemical concentrations are compared with those measured in marine and highly marine clouds observed at the PUY station (\sim 70 cloud events) for a set of compounds (Deguillaume et al., 2014).
+The concentrations measured during highly marine cases are on average higher for both inorganic and organic species

+The agreement between the measured and modeled hydrogen peroxide concentrations is weak.
 Several reasons related to measurement conditions can explain this discrepancy.
-In marine air masses, measured hydrogen peroxide concentration is very variable (standard deviation = 7.12 and 6.31 μM for "Highly marine" and "Marine" clouds, respectively).
-Additionally, during the wintertime, hydrogen the peroxide concentration is often derived from frozen samples (Marinoni et al., 2011), which can lead to an underestimation of the actual in-cloud concentration because of the outgassing of H2O2.
-In addition to - 30 measurement issues, we observed that the gas phase chemistry model used in this work (MCM) produces a large amount of H_2O_2 under our chemical scenario.
-The discrepancy between the observed and modeled H_2O_2 values could also arise from the presence of microorganisms, not yet considered in the model, that efficiently degrade H_2O_2 as well as formic acid (Vaïtilingom et al., 2013).
+In marine air masses, measured hydrogen peroxide concentration is very variable (standard deviation = 7.12 and $6.31 \,\mu M$ for highly marine and marine clouds, respectively).
+Additionally, during the wintertime, the hydrogen peroxide concentration is often derived from frozen samples (Marinoni et al., 2011; Snider et al., 1992), which, as demonstrated in the aforementioned studies, can lead to an underestimation of the actual in-cloud concentration because of the outgassing of H2O2.
+In addition to measurement issues, we observed that the gas-phase chemistry model used in this work (MCM) produces a large amount of H2O2 under our chemical scenario.
+The discrepancy between the observed and modeled H2O2 values could also arise from the presence of microorganisms, not yet considered in the model, that efficiently degrade H2O2 as well as formic acid (Vaïtilingom et al., 2013).

-In contrast, fair agreement is found for inorganic species between the model results and observations, except for the nitrate 35 level, which is underestimated but still in the range of measurements.
-Under low NO_x conditions, nitrate formation due to gas phase chemistry (mass transfer) is competing with nitrate formation through particle dissolution as seen later on (Sect.
-3.3).
-Additionally, nitric acid is very soluble and therefore sensitive to microphysical parameters (i.e., it would be more concentrated with a lower cloud water content and smaller cloud droplets).
-However, despite being underestimated, the simulated nitrate concentration remains in the range of the concentrations typically measured in marine clouds.
+In contrast, fair agreement is found between the model results and observations for inorganic species, except for the nitrate level, which is underestimated but still in the range of measurements.
+Under low-NO_x conditions, nitrate formation due to gas-phase chemistry (mass transfer) competes with nitrate formation through particle scavenging, as described later in Sect.
+3.3.
+Additionally, nitric acid is very soluble and therefore sensitive to microphysical parameters (i.e., it would be more concentrated with lower cloud water content and smaller cloud droplets).

-For the di-carboxylic acids, the model predicts concentrations that are lower compared to those measured on average at the puy de Dôme.
+For the dicarboxylic acids, the model predicts concentrations that are lower compared to those measured on average at PUY.
 These discrepancies might, at least partly, arise from the aerosol particle spectrum used to initialize the model, which exhibited organic contents in the low range of the typical measurements.
-The reason for the low simulated oxalate concentrations compared to the measured ones, even when particle-to-cloud transfer is turned on, also lies in the formation

-5 of iron-oxalate complexes and their efficient photolysis.
-It is likely that the formation of these iron-oxalate complexes is overestimated by the model due to an incomplete coverage of the iron complexation processes with other compounds in CLEPS.
+The reason for the low simulated oxalate concentrations compared to the measured ones, even when particle scavenging is accounted for in the model, may also lie in the formation of iron-oxalate complexes and their efficient photolysis.
+It is likely that the formation of these ironoxalate complexes is overestimated by the model due to an incomplete coverage of the iron complexation processes with other compounds in CLEPS.
 The absence of competition between different ligands to form iron complexes in CLEPS leads to a high amount of free iron available to form complexes with oxalate ions, and in turn lower oxalate concentrations.